JPWORLD/monami555.github.io/_posts/2017-02-19-algorithms-revision.md

 Most important operations:

 - **adding** element: add at the end and move up until heap property is restored
-- **removing** top element: remove the top, move the last one to the beginning and move it down until heap property is restored
+- **removing** top element: remove the top, move the last one to the beginning and move it down until heap property is restored (always pick the bigger child)

-Heap sort is actually a form of selection sort but with a better data structure.
+_Heap sort_ (O(`n lon(n)`)) is actually a form of selection sort but with a better data structure.

+Searching in a heap is very ineffective.

 ### Hash tables